nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 To configure the sample to consume less power, use the low-power build.
 It enables Thread's Sleepy End Device mode and disables debug features, such as the UART console or the **LED 1** usage.

-To trigger the low-power build, use the ``-DOVERLAY_CONFIG="../../overlay-low_power.conf"`` option when building the sample.
+To trigger the low-power build, use the ``-DOVERLAY_CONFIG="overlay-low_power.conf"`` option when building the sample.
 See :ref:`cmake_options` for instructions on how to add this option to your build.

 When building on the command line, run the following command with *build_target* replaced with the build target name of the hardware platform you are using (see `Requirements`_):